ted-rcnet/Inav-Dev/docs/Rx.md

 1. no rx data is received (due to radio reception, recevier configuration or cabling issues).
 2. using Serial RX and receiver indicates failsafe condition.
 3. using any of the first 4 stick channels do not have a value in the range specified by `rx_min_usec` and `rx_max_usec`.

-### RX loss configuration

-The `rxfail` cli command is used to configure per-channel rx-loss behaviour.
-You can use the `rxfail` command to change this behaviour.
-A flight channel can either be AUTOMATIC or HOLD, an AUX channel can either be SET or HOLD.

-* AUTOMATIC - Flight channels are set to safe values (low throttle, mid position for yaw/pitch/roll).
-* HOLD - Channel holds the last value.
-* SET - Channel is set to a specific configured value.

-The default mode is AUTOMATIC for flight channels and HOLD for AUX channels.

-The rxfail command can be used in conjunction with mode ranges to trigger various actions.

-The `rxfail` command takes 2 or 3 arguments.
-* Index of channel (See below)
-* Mode ('a' = AUTOMATIC, 'h' = HOLD, 's' = SET)
-* A value to use when in SET mode.

-Channels are always specified in the same order, regardless of your channel mapping.

-* Roll is 0
-* Pitch is 1
-* Yaw is 2
-* Throttle is 3.
-* Aux channels are 4 onwards.

-Examples:

-To make Throttle channel have an automatic value when RX loss is detected:

-`rxfail 3 a`

-To make AUX4 have a value of 2000 when RX loss is detected:

-`rxfail 7 s 2000`

-To make AUX8 hold it's value when RX loss is detected:

-`rxfail 11 h`

-WARNING: Always make sure you test the behavior is as expected after configuring rxfail settings!

 #### `rx_min_usec`